 - Tree maintenance - Branches are more vulnerable to break during the winter, as the wood hardens and becomes more brittle and susceptible to wind damage.
 In addition, snow and ice can accumulate on trees and branches, increasing the chances of damage to your home.

-The Hanover offers broad portfolio of insurance solutions to protect your home winter, spring, summer and fall.
+The Hanover offers a broad portfolio of insurance solutions to protect your home during the winter, spring, summer and fall.
 Contact your local insurance agent be sure you have the right protection in place.

 LC SEP 2018-436